rhollings/rhollings/README.md

   <p align="center">🔥 Get streak stats for your profile at <a href="https://git.io/streak-stats">git.io/streak-stats.</a> Credit to <a href="https://github.com/DenverCoder1">DenverCoder1</a></p>
 </p>

-## 👨🏾‍💻 Tech
+## 👨🏾‍💻 Preferred Tech

 - JavaScript & Python 🐍
-- Fullstack Development
+- React/Django
 - AI & ML 🤖

 ## 🧗🏽‍♂️ Currently Working On...

 - Machine Learning
 - A.I.
 Assistant

 ##  📚 Interests / Hobbies